jspecify/jspecify/docs/spec.md

     -   A type usage of a primitive type.
     -   The outer type that qualifies an inner type.

+        > Every outer type is intrinsically non-nullable because every instance
+        > of an inner class has an associated instance of the outer class.

         > For example, the annotation in `@Nullable Foo.Bar` is in an
-        > unrecognized location because the outer type `Foo` is intrinsically
+        > unrecognized location because Java syntax attaches it to the outer
-        > non-nullable.
+        > type `Foo`.

     -   Any of the following type contexts: